mcdroid08/2048/README.md

 # 2048

-2048 implementation in python
+A basic gui 2048 implementation in python using tkinter

-Library used is just tkinter